paradime-io/social-media-data-modeling-challenge/README.md

 LinkedIn job posting topic modeling heatmap

-The heatmap suggests that both job boards place an emphasis on remote work (HN Topic 5; LinkedIn Topic 8).
+Rust seems to be in demand for Hacker News Jobs, as mentioned in Topics 5, 8, and 9.
+While both job boards asked for cloud, LinkedIn mentioned more specific platforms like AWS and Azure.
+The heatmap suggests that both job boards place an emphasis on remote/hybrid work (HN Topic 5; LinkedIn Topic 8).

 ## Conclusions